-Note - this processing only involved the energy dependent neutron cross sections.
-All other data in the evaluations, e.g., angular and energy distributions, was not affected by this processing, and is identical in all versions of the results, i.e., it is the same in all the directories, ENDF2C, as well as K0 through K1800, and 1ev through 10kev.
+Note: This processing only involved the energy dependent neutron cross sections.
+All other data in the evaluations, e.g., angular and energy distributions, was not affected by this processing, and is identical in all versions of the results, i.e., it is the same in all the directories, ENDF2C, as well as K0 through K1800, and 1 eV through 10 keV.
+This fact has allowed us to separate the data into Temperature Dependent and Independent data, greatly reducing the distributed size of POINT2021.